What is neuropathic pain?

 Pain is a very complex condition and each person is affected differently.
 It has many physical and psychological components and individuals can experience fatigue, anxiety, mood changes and depression.

-As pain cannot be seen, it is hard to explain to someone exactly what it feels like and therefore it is hard for others to understand just how much it can affect every day life.
-An organisation called Pain Concern has lots of information on coping with pain when conventional treatment is not as successful as hoped.
+As pain cannot be seen, it is hard to explain to someone exactly what it feels like and therefore it is hard for others to understand just how much it can affect everyday life.
+The organisation Pain Concern provides information and support to people affected by pain.

-This information was last checked in October 2012.
+This information was last checked in November 2016.
+Due for review in November 2019.